ycatch/block-basic/README.md

 block-basic
 ===========

-This is tiny basic interpreter with block-like editor.
+Block-Basic is tiny basic interpreter with block-like editor.
+It is implementation for concept.